carvel-dev/carvel/content/kapp-controller/docs/latest/package-authoring.md

       - kapp: {}
 ```

 Lets store this in a file named `simple-app.corp.com.1.0.0.yml`.
+Remember to replace
+`registry.corp.com/packages/` in the YAML above with your registry and repository if
+following along.

 ---
 ### Testing your package